 The new home

-On the left sidebar, there is a dedicated call to action to create a new project.
+On the left sidebar, a quick click away to create a screener, mission, or panel.

 The main content populates a researchers’ diary missions in a container, followed by panels and screeners in the same fashion.

 The right sidebar provides contact information about the project lead and dscout contact, with an addition of help links.

 It’s quite easy to create a new screener through the prominent “Create Screener” call to action.
 A screener can be started froms cratch or copied from a previous one.